 - Range of Motion: To test how well and far your joints allow you to move, the doctor measures the degree to which you can perform movements of flexion, extension, lateral bending, and spinal rotation.
 Asymmetry may also be noted.

-- Characteristic bilateral sacroiliac changes may appear as blurry erosions (wearing away) or hardening/thickening of fibrous tissue (sclerosis) on either side of the joint(s).
+- Characteristic bilateral sacroiliac (SI joints) changes may appear as blurry erosions (wearing away) or hardening/thickening of fibrous tissue (sclerosis) on either side of the joint(s).

 - Loss of cartilage spacing in the facet joints, which can fuse and become indistinguishable.

 - Natural spinal curvature lost and presentation of abnormal kyphosis (humpback) and/or lordosis (swayback).

 - Spinal fractures anywhere in the spinal column.
 A CT Scan or MRI may detect epidural bleeding common following spinal fracture.
 This bleeding may cause a semisolid swelling (hematoma), causing compression of neural elements.
 Fractures may lead to neurologic deficit and/or spinal deformity.